 Over the past two decades, Kat has honed her expertise in story development as a writer, producer, director, and consultant of comedic, dramatic, and documentary content, operating in Hollywood and throughout the international film and TV industry.
 Currently, Kat's writing and producing slate includes features, prime time & children's television, content for the metaverse/Web3, and her debut novel.

-As a writer, Katherine actively creates original content for film, television, and digital short form platforms; focusing primarily on comedy, satire, and true stories with social justice themes that elevate historically underrepresented voices.
-Sought-after for her keen storytelling instincts and unique comedic voice, Katherine has been hired to rewrite adaptations, reboot a beloved comedy franchise, and was entrusted to pen the sequel to China's first-ever romantic comedy, cult-favorite Waiting Alone.
-Whether writing original content or adapting the works of others, Katherine gravitates towards purpose-driven content, and is passionate about helping those stories find their audiences.
+Sought-after for her keen storytelling instincts and unique comedic voice, Kat has most notably been hired to rewrite a prestige-drama adaptation, reboot a beloved comedy franchise, and was entrusted to pen the sequel to China's first-ever romantic comedy, cult-favorite Waiting Alone.
+Whether writing original content or adapting the works of others, Kat gravitates towards purpose-driven content, and is passionate about helping those stories find their audiences.

-She continually cultivates her expertise in story development as both a screenwriter and story consultant, developing projects with some of Hollywood’s most respected companies and internationally acclaimed filmmakers.
-In her consultancy, Katherine provides expert story analysis, and script consultation for studios, production companies, and independent filmmakers.
-Every year for the past decade, Katherine's clients have won or been nominated for Oscars, Golden Globes, and Emmys.
+She continually cultivates her expertise in story development as as a consultant, developing projects with some of Hollywood’s most respected companies and internationally acclaimed filmmakers.
+In her entertainment consultancy, Kat provides expert story analysis, and script consultation for studios, production companies, and independent filmmakers.
+For over 18 years, Kat's clients have won or been nominated for Oscars, Golden Globes, and Emmys.

-Katherine lives in Chicago with her husband and two young sons.
+Kat lives in Chicago with her husband and two children.